Kyle Busch Motorsports: History

 In December 2014, former competition director Rick Ren (released after 2013) filed a lawsuit against the team for breach of contract, claiming the team failed to pay him a contractual bonus and 10% commissions for two sponsorship deals Ren claimed to have procured for the team, totaling USD355,000.
 The sponsorships in question – Central Kentucky Angus Sales for driver Parker Kligerman and Sabala Whitetail for driver Brian Scott (owned by Scott's father J. B. Scott) – had prior associations with the drivers.

 On January 25, 2021, Busch announced the team's late model program would be temporarily shut down in order to better manage his other obligations, though he did not rule out the possibility of a revival in the future.

 After receiving engines from Triad Racing Technologies early in its history, KBM would ultimately receive engines and technical support from Joe Gibbs Racing through 2022.

 After JGR and Toyota failed to secure a replacement for Busch's departing primary sponsor Mars, Incorporated after 2022, it was reported that Busch would depart from the team and manufacturer after 15 seasons.
 On September 13, 2022, Busch announced that he had signed with Richard Childress Racing to drive the No. 8 in the Cup Series in 2023, returning to Chevrolet for the first time since 2007.
 On November 4, 2022, KBM announced that Chase Purdy would pilot the No. 4 full-time in a multi-year deal beginning in 2023, the No. 51 would be shared by Busch, Jack Wood, and other TBA drivers, and a technical partnership with Rev Racing as they expanded into the Truck Series with 2022 ARCA Menards Series Champion Nick Sanchez piloting the No. 2 Chevrolet.

 On September 27, 2023, it was announced that Spire Motorsports had purchased the assets of KBM, and that they would suspend their operations at the conclusion of the season, along with Busch's manufacturing company, Rowdy Manufacturing.

 In February 2024, KBM sued Rev Racing for breach of contract.
 The lawsuit states that KBM was owed USD325,000 for bringing Nick Sanchez into the Truck Series.
 Three months later, KBM dropped the lawsuit, indicating that both parties have reached a settlement.

 After selling assets and suspending operations in the Craftsman Truck Series, KBM downsized and continued operating as a small dirt team mainly fielding different types of dirt cars for both Kyle Busch and his son, Brexton Busch.
 The pair race on local dirt tracks across the country with sponsorship from Lucas Oil and Servpro.

+On May 21, 2026, Kyle Busch passed away from illness.
+It is unknown who the team's ownership will be.